Rave Master: Plot

-Some time later, King's son, Lucia, appears and revives Demon Card.
-He wishes to capture Elie to use the magical energy known as Etherion hidden within her body.
-While facing Lucia and his forces, Haru's group also learn of the mythical creature known as Endless, which threatens mankind by provoking another Overdrive and can only be destroyed with Etherion.
-Using all Sinclaires, Lucia absorbs Endless.
-Lucia's objective is to destroy the world, which is actually a parallel dimension created by his ancestor with the Star Memory after the original was ruined by a plague and his family was cursed as a result.
-After Haru finds all of the Raves, Elie uses Etherion to combine them.
-In order to avoid another Overdrive, Haru and his friends oppose Lucia and his strongest enemies in the Star Memory.
-Although Haru defeats Lucia, he is absorbed by Endless and convinces Elie to destroy it even if it means taking his life.
+Some time later, Demon Card is reestablished by King's son, Lucia, who wishes to capture Elie to use Etherion.
+While facing Demon Card, Haru's group learns of a mythical creature known as Endless, which threatens mankind by provoking another Overdrive, and can only be destroyed with Etherion.
+Using all Sinclaires, Lucia absorbs Endless with the goal of destroying the world, which is actually a parallel dimension created by his ancestor after the original was ruined by a plague, cursing his family as a result.
+To avoid another Overdrive, Haru and his friends oppose Lucia and his strongest forces at the mystical Star Memory.
+Although Haru defeats Lucia, he is absorbed by Endless and convinces Elie to destroy it at the apparent cost of his life.
 One year later, Elie has lost her memories of Haru, and she and the others visit his grave.
 Haru appears alive thanks to the Star Memory's magic and reunites with Elie, who then remembers him.
-The warriors go their separate ways, and Haru and Elie return to Garage Island to live together.
+The warriors go their separate ways, with Haru and Elie returning to Garage Island to live together.